Guntur Lok Sabha constituency

 Guntur Lok Sabha constituency is one of the twenty-five lok sabha constituencies of Andhra Pradesh in India.
 It comprises seven assembly segments and belongs to Guntur district.
-It was constituted in 1989 and N. G. Ranga was the first member of parliament (MP) from the constituency.
-Galla Jayadev is currently serving as the MP since 2014, who won the 2014 and 2019 Lok Sabha elections representing Telugu Desam Party.
+Chandra Sekhar Pemmasani is currently serving as the MP since June 2024.
+This constituency was earlier represented by Galla Jayadev who won the 2014 and 2019 Lok Sabha elections representing Telugu Desam Party.

 Assembly segments

 Guntur constituency presently comprises the following legislative assembly segments: